junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Not too slow, not too little, not too late.
 Not this time.
 Not again.

+Cas's eyes follow Dean's hand, then fall on the place where his own hands get led to, on the place where Dean's lips press.
+His eyes land on there, then flicker back to Dean's eyes.
+The blue crystal meets the green amber.

+Dean swallows, pulling him over by the hand, the other hand reaching Cas's shoulder, pressing him close.
+Cas's hands on the back of his head.

+His lips fall on Cas's, touching ever so gently.
+Light like a feather's stroke.

+Cas kisses back, chaste.
+His lips dry and chapped, but warm and real, it's the best sensation in the world.

+Dean closes his eyes, moaning lowly in happiness, pressing it deeper.

 <br>

 They are definitely *not empty* anymore.

 They become the opposite of empty, they are full, they are complete, they are whole.
-The feelings and emotions overflow from them, leaking into their surrounding, shining the space like rising Sun on the sky.
+The feelings and emotions overflow from them, leaking into their surrounding, shining the space like rising sun on the sky.
 Bright and brilliant, blinding and dazzling.

 The Shadow materializes itself behind them, covering its eyes, pained by the rainbow and sunshine, deafened by the exploding sound of tears dropping and hearts beating.
 It grimaces and twitches, dying, in their presence.
-"What have you done!" it growls and struggles.
+"What have you done!"
+It growls and struggles.

+They separate, fingers still entangled.

 Dean looks at it, grinning.
 "Nothing, just some natural, healthy expression of feelings."
 He exchanges a knowing, meaningful look with Cas, their hands still holding together.